Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Third Domain/Semyon Voltaire.md

 #npc
 Semyon Voltaire is a human (?) wizard who specialises in the school of divination.
 He is the current leader of [[F.I.Z.]] and mostly operates outside of the public view.
 Despite not originally being from the city, he possesses a large amount of knowledge on everything going on within the city, going as far back as its beginnings.
 He is [[Verdant Selemno]] partner in both senses of the word, and currently lives within the [[Third Domain]].
-Semyon is also able to locate the Concept of Change, being the only person to do so.
+Semyon is also able to locate the Concept of Change, being the only person to do so, due to being an [[Envoys of Creation|Envoy of Creation]]
+.
 ## History
 ### Birth and Childhood
 Growing up in [[Yataghatay]], it was not to be expected to have any form of constant identity.
 The ever-changing inhabitants and the ever-shifting city encouraged change, yet Semyon never felt fully at ease amidst the chaos.
 He yearned for a more constant self-image, a more constant identity.
 This was not helped due to his father leaving the city shortly after his birth, and his mother - in true changeling spirit - also constantly changed her partner.
 These factors ultimately lead Semyon to leave the city in search of a better place, on a journey of self-discovery.